NREL/HPC/docs/Documentation/Development/Libraries/petsc.md

 *PETSc is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.*

-On kestrel, PETSc is provided under multiple toolchains
+On Kestrel, PETSc is provided under multiple toolchains

 ```
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------